 We Pencils, seemingly simple though we are, offer the miracle of our creation as testimony that good management is a necessity of prosperity and wherever there are groups of humans, some form of management is as inevitable as the sun, the rain, and the good earth.
 Given the natural resources at our disposal, the only difference between a shared cornucopia and an unjust famine is the quality of governance.

 We are writing this in response to Leonard Read’s essay “I Pencil” which he wrote because he thought Americans placed far too much faith in government and didn’t recognize the miracles of everyday markets.
 He worried that the invisible hand is so hidden that most people didn’t realize its power and put more faith in socialism.
 He had good reason to be worried because he was writing during the heyday of the Cold War when the Soviet Union was becoming a superpower and communist movements were popular around the world.
-Twenty-eight nations around the world adopted communism at some point during Read’s life and many more became overtly socialist.
+Twenty-eight nations around the world adopted communism at some point during Read’s life and dozens more became overtly socialist.
 The vast majority of the population of the world lived under socialist rule for at least half their lifespans (more than thirty years) during this era.

 Today socialism is unpopular and we may be in danger of a new problem that is in some ways similar to socialism and in other ways the exact opposite.
 Today, people put too much faith in the myth of unfettered capitalism because they think capitalism is being directed by the invisible hand of God when in actuality an increasing share of our daily existence is shaped by the invisible powers of corporate management.
 Corporate power has been rising for decades and it has transformed our societies.
 For example, Gabaix (2016) reports that fluctuations at large corporations explain about 1/3 of the fluctuations in GDP in the US and 1/2 in France.
 In other words, large corporations are now the primary drivers of recessions.
 Elite capitalists now have far more control over society than was the case in 1948 when Read wrote his essay.
 Stock market capitalization has been steadily growing faster than the economy as a whole because large corporations are have been growing increasingly dominant and taking over more of the economy.
 Even government-printed money is being replaced by electronic payments that are increasingly managed by two corporations: VISA and Mastercard.
 Luigi Zingales (2017) says rising corporate power has even been reshaping democracy: